Ranjit Maharaj

 Fellow student of Nisargadatta under Siddharameshwar Maharaj.
 Taught quietly in Mumbai for sixty-five years before being persuaded to receive Western students in his eighties.
 His teaching method centres on the simple recognition That you are.

-In the 1990s, in his eighties, he began to receive Western students who had heard of him through the wider Inchagiri network.
 His teaching is in some ways even more direct than Nisargadatta’s.
-The method is simple: forget yourself.
-Whatever you take yourself to be, that is not it.
-What remains when all that is forgotten is the simple recognition: That you are.
+There is no graduated method, no preliminary discipline, only the standing instruction to forget what you take yourself to be.
+Whatever can be perceived or conceived, he said, is not you.
+What remains when all of that is set aside is the simple recognition: That you are.